imstephy8/python-todo-webapp/README.md

 This is a personal learning project where I am rewriting a to-do list web app by myself.

 I used an existing open-source project as a starting reference, but I am rebuilding the project on my own and may change the structure, design, and features as I continue developing it.
+I will try to make it more functional and good to use.

 The goal of this project is to practice:
 - Python programming